Working together, Faithful America members have:

 Helped free an innocent asylum seeker: In September 2020, ICE agents arrested Binsar Siahaan outside his family home on church grounds in Maryland, even though he'd done nothing wrong but miss a deadline his former, now-disbarred lawyer didn't mention.
 Faithful America members partnered with Binsar's pastor and other faith organizations, marched on ICE HQ, and flooded ICE leaders' inboxes.
 ICE relented to our coalition's pressure, and Binsar was reunited with his family.

 Demonstrated visible, nation-wide Christian solidarity with immigrants: After Donald Trump's devastating election in 2016, Faithful America printed large banners declaring "Immigrants & Refugees Welcome" and depicting the Holy Family fleeing to Egypt.
-Churches across the country hung these banners on their walls and fences, earning major media coverage and spreading Christian love, witness, and resistance in cities like San Diego, Tempe, Honolulu, Louisville, Queens, Syracuse, Birmingham, Atlanta, Boston, and b e y o n d.
+Churches across the country hung these banners, earning major media coverage and spreading Christian love, witness, and resistance in cities like San Diego, Tempe, Honolulu, Louisville, Queens, Syracuse, Birmingham, Atlanta, Boston, and b e y o n d.
 Many of these banners still hang today.
 If you'd like one, we don't have anymore available but you are free to download the image files and order one from your local printshop.

 Defended a church homeless ministry from city pressure: The town of Rockford, Illinois, tried to force a local church to stop serving as an emergency homeless shelter on freezing nights.
 But when the church's pastor showed up at City Hall with a petition signed by 25,000 Faithful America members (and a gaggle of local television news cameras!), the mayor quickly changed his tune and invited the pastor to join a special task force on changing city code to accommodate the church's ministry.